Fighting games are hard. The vast number of moves, combos, counters, cancels,anti-airs, you name it, means they can get pretty complex.

 Should I get a fightstick?

-Having said that, getting a fightstick will, in the long run, will actually make you a better player.
-Getting a fightstick now means you won’t have to learn later on, although this isn’t a big deal if you have to, it‘s always good to get a head start.
+Getting a fightstick will, in the long run, make you a better player.
+Getting a fightstick now means you won’t have to learn later on; although this isn’t a big deal if you have to, it’s always good to get a head start.

 It’s honestly down to personal preference.
 There are a lot of good pad players, some of whom play professionally and have won EVO championships.

-A decent fightstick can get expensive, so starting out, feel free to use a controller.
+A decent fightstick can get expensive, so starting, feel free to use a controller.